-The Arbitration Act (No. 244/2002, as amended) governs adjudication of property disputes arising under domestic or international commercial and civil relations, if the place of arbitration is in Slovakia, and recognition and enforcement of domestic and foreign awards in Slovakia.
 In addition, the Civil Procedure Code (No. 99/1963, as amended) and the Enforcement Act (No. 233/1995, as amended) regulate certain key arbitration issues.
 These laws cover domestic and foreign arbitral proceedings and awards and there is no special law dealing with purely domestic or foreign proceedings or awards.

 The Arbitration Act does not provide for the definition of 'foreign arbitral proceeding'.
-It provides, however, that an arbitration award on merits issued within the territory of another state is considered a 'foreign arbitral award'.
+It only provides that an arbitration award on merits issued within the territory of another state is considered a 'foreign arbitral award'.
+While preparing the 2014 Amendment (defined below), some practitioners suggested that a stand-alone act on international commercial arbitration (Swiss model) be adopted.
+However, this idea did not find adequate support.